rharter/auto-value-gson/README.md

 Types annotated with this can also be (de)serialized dynamically at runtime with a provided runtime `TypeAdapterFactory` implementation in the annotation called `FACTORY`.
 The type name and generated typeadapter class's name *must not be obfuscated* for this to work.
+The extension that runs during annotation processing will automatically generate custom .pro rules for Proguard/R8 for this, so it should require no extra configuration.

 When this annotation is used, there will be no intermediate AutoValue class generated (as opposed to the default logic, which generates an intermediate class and generates the `TypeAdapter` as a static inner class of it).
+There is no need to declare a static `TypeAdapter<...> typeAdapter()` method anymore for this case, though you can optionally define one if you still want to use the `@GsonTypeAdapterFactory` generator for them.

 `@GenerateTypeAdapter` is compatible with the factory approach above, just make your static method's implementation point to it.
 It can also be an alternative to it if you use the runtime factory, particularly if you